HL7/davinci-alerts/input/pagecontent/guidance.md

 - The  Recipient SHALL be capable of processing resource instances containing the data elements defined in the Da Vinci Notification profiles that have a MustSupport flag without generating an error or causing the application to fail.
 In other words, the Recipient SHOULD be capable of processing the data elements (displaying, storing, etc).

-- In situations where information on a particular data element is not needed or considered protected information the Intermediary **MAY** remove the data elements in the resource instance when distributing the alert notification.
-The Intermediary **SHOULD** provide the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension.
+- If a particular data element is missing and the Sender knows the precise reason for the absence of data, then the Sender **MAY** remove the data elements in the resource instance when distributing the alert notification.
+The Intermediary **SHOULD** provide the reason for the missing information using "null" values from the value set where they exist or using the dataAbsentReason extension (The assumption is that system implementers will, wherever possible, automate the population of missing values with "null" values without requiring - but providing the option for - manual entry).

 - The Recipient SHALL be able to process resource instances containing missing data elements and data elements asserting missing information without generating an error or causing the application to fail.